 So sit back, relax, and enjoy these sure to be heart-pumping games this weekend.
 By the end of it, there is sure to be some major BCS shakeups, and the national title picture may be much different after a weekend of top-ten, thrilling match-ups.
 By Sunday, we should be able to clearly see who’s pretending, and who’s really contending for that elusive BCS bid.

-Morgan Moriarty is a sophomore Telecommunications major at the University of Florida.
-She works in the Office of Student Life on campus, and covers college football and recruiting for ESPN Radio.
+Morgan Moriarty is a sophomore Telecommunications major at the University of Florida, and covers college football and recruiting for ESPN Radio.
 She is also on the University of Florida Women’s Club Water Polo Team.
 Follow her on Twitter @moriarty343.